Filipino Music Awards: Trophy

+The trophies for the Filipino Music Awards is composed of a brass sculpture, depicting both a whirlwind and a pair of fan-like anahaw leaves unfolding, which differs in appearance based on how the trophy is viewed at an angle.
+The trophies are designed and made by artist and designer Ovvian Castrillo-Hill at her studio in Cavite.
+The trophies' design draws inspiration from a daluyong (lit. 'storm surge'), which symbolizes how awardees "disrupted the local music scene", noting that the music artists' power leaves an impact to the industry.
+Meanwhile, the anahaw leaves symbolizes the awards' Filipino origin, which is among the national symbols of the Philippines.

 Awarding process

 The majority of the awards to be presented will have their winners determined through the selection and deliberation of the panel of judges, which include veterans in the Philippine music industry.
 For its Grand Awards, apart from jury deliberation, its awarding will also be determined through commercial performance data.
 The categories under People's Choice Awards are the only award categories that will have their winners determined through a nationwide public vote.